 I confirm that I have been informed of the possible outcomes of a review of marking.
 I have considered where the grade boundaries in my subject are and am aware that the subject grade could be lowered, and I hereby give my consent for this enquiry to be made.

-Where the request is for access to an original script, I understand that once the script has been returned, I will not be able to apply for a clerical recheck or a review of marking.

 I have made a payment on ParentPay for £…………..
 I understand that if my grade increases, my fee will be refunded.